deltaswapio/deltaswap/whitepapers/0008_batch_messaging.md

 For now, all Wormhole messages that are emitted during a transaction will continue to receive individual signatures (VAAv1).
 This is mainly to ensure backwards compatibility and might be deprecated in the future.

-Guardians will start producing batch-signatures for messages emitted within the same transaction and that share the same nonce.
+Phylaxs will start producing batch-signatures for messages emitted within the same transaction and that share the same nonce.
 However, messages with a nonce of zero will not receive batch-signatures, as this is a way of opting out of including messages in a batch VAA.

 The number of messages within a batch is constrained by the the maximum `uint8` value of 255, due to the [VAAv2 Payload Encoding format](#payloads-encoded-messages).
 If a transaction produces more than 255 messages with the same nonce a batch-signature will not be produced because it would not fit within the binary encoding understood by `parseAndVerifyBatchVM`, and therefore could not be successfully verified on-chain.
 Transactions may include messages to produce multiple batch-signatures, which would be independent of each other verified individually.